KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 - The household load profile is out of phase with clean periods

-Under those conditions, naively shifting a fraction of demand into nominally “better” hours can increase total emissions.
+Under those conditions, naively shifting a fraction of demand into nominally 'better' hours can increase total emissions.

-This suggests that load shifting **should not** be applied as a static rule (e.g., “always run appliances at night”), but instead be driven by **dynamic, day-ahead signals** based on actual forecasted intensity.
+This suggests that load shifting **should not** be applied as a static rule (e.g., 'always run appliances at night'), but instead be driven by dynamic, day-ahead signals** based on actual forecasted intensity.

 **Key Results**